Approximate Likelihood-Based Inference for Spatial Generalized Linear Mixed Models: Simulation Study

-where here $\vert . \vert$ is the Euclidean distance.
 A common use of a spatial Poisson GLMM is fitting Log Gaussian Cox Process models, which are models of spatial point process data, like incident cases of a disease.
-A common method for analysing these data is to aggregate the cases to a regular lattice over the area of interest \citep{Taylor2013,Diggle2013}.
+A common computation approach to estimate the LGCP is to aggregate the cases to a regular lattice over the area of interest \citep{Taylor2013,Diggle2013}.
 The data for this model are therefore simulated on a regular grid covering the area and the locations $s_i$ are centroids of the grid cells.
-We consider grids of ten and twenty cells per dimension, intercept parameters $\beta_0= 3, -1$, or $-2$, $\beta_1 = 0.2$, $\tau$ of 1.0 or 2.0, and $\lambda$ between 0.1 and 0.3.
-The models are specified in increasing order of potential difficulty and parameter identification, with decreasing intercept and increasing variance parameters.
-We then generate and fit data using a Poisson-log GLMM.
+We note this is a somewhat artificial comparison for SPDE which does not require the computational grid for LGCP models \citep{Simpson2016}, but it provides a head-to-head comparison for HSGP.
+We consider grids of 10, 20, 30, and 40 cells per dimension.
+For the smooth DGP we use $\beta_0 = 0.0$ and $\beta_1 = 0.2$ and for the rough DGP $\beta_0 = -1.0$ and $\beta_1 = 0.2$.

-\subsection{Binomial GLMM}
+\subsubsection{Binomial GLMM}